ArpitD06/ArpitD06/README.md

 Data & Reporting Analyst transitioning into IT analytics, with 3 years of experience in data collection, analysis, and reporting at Harman International and Pricol India.
 I build Power BI dashboards, write SQL queries, and develop Python-based data analysis projects.

-Currently open to **junior Data Analyst, BI Analyst, and Reporting Analyst** roles.
+Currently open to **Data Analyst, Business Analyst, and Reporting Analyst** roles.

 ---